-Development aid for a long time pursued a modernization strategy pinning its hopes on financial and technical cooperation.
+Development aid for a long time pursued a modernisation strategy pinning its hopes on financial and technical cooperation.
+At the latest in the 1980s liberal critics (Bauer 1981) pointed to the ineffectiveness, even the harmfulness of development aid.
 Experience, above all in Africa, shows that there is no connection between aid received and growth (World Bank 1998; 2001).
 That did not and does not exclude positive effects in the immediate environment of particular projects.
 More recent studies are more positive, although they discern a slight negative effect in very poor countries with a low degree of human development (Human Development Index - HDI), while in less poor countries with higher HDI the effect is positive (Kosack and Tobin 2003).
-Common to all analyses ultimately is that aid has a positive effect when the recipient country pursues "good" policies and possesses "good" institutions.
+Common to all analyses ultimately is that aid has a positive effect when the recipient country pursues 'good' policies and possesses 'good' institutions.